 Urban/artistic interventions, and community workshop at the popular sector of Bucaral, Chacao Municipality, Caracas.

-Sponsored: Zurich Seguros Venezuela, Global Community Week
+Sponsored by Zurich Seguros Venezuela, Global Community Week

 Partners: Chacao Municipality and Fundación Deporte para el Desarrollo.